vears91/babeltrace-zipkin/README.md

 6. Begin the tracing session using `lttng start`
 7. The operation of instrumented components will be traced for the duration of the session.
 8. Stop the tracing session with `lttng stop`
-9. You might verify the recorded events with `lttng view` and finally you can destroy the session with `lttng destroy`
+9. You might verify the recorded events with `lttng view` and finally you can destroy the session with `lttng destroy` (the tracing files will not be destroyed with this).

-Tracing will happen within a LTTng session, by enabling the

-The blkin library
+After these steps you can run babeltrace_zipkin.py as indicated above to send the traces to Zipkin and visualize them in the web interface.

 ## License